Elizabeth Williams (producer): Charitable involvement

 Williams has been involved with charities supporting women in politics and social justice since her college days.
 She also been a member of the board of directors of the 52nd Street Project and Women's Commission For Refugees and chaired the boards of directors of The Broadway Fund and the New York Theatre Workshop.
 She has been the special guest at a THEA Foundation event.
 Williams has donated "most generously" toward the continuation of Columbia University's Department of Art History and Archaeology.

 TodayTix

-In 2013, Williams consulted as a theatrical adviser to the then-startup company TodayTix, which provides an app for customers to purchase tickets to Broadway plays and other performances using mobile devices.
-"Any new ideas that come into the space that will provide shows a way to market their tickets is of interest to me, […] We'll be able to reach audiences potentially who we haven't been able to reach before," she told the Associated Press, speaking about her work with TodayTix.
+In 2013, Williams was theatrical adviser to the then-startup company TodayTix, which provides an app for customers to purchase tickets to Broadway plays and other performances using mobile devices.
+"Any new ideas that come into the space that will provide shows a way to market their tickets is of interest to me, [...]
+We'll be able to reach audiences potentially who we haven't been able to reach before," she told the Associated Press, speaking about her work with TodayTix.

 Personal life

-Williams is married to a fellow academic, who teaches at Sarah Lawrence College, whom she met while they were both graduate students in art history at Columbia University.
-They have one son, Alexander, who holds a Ph.D. from the Department of Classics, Harvard University.
+Williams is married to a fellow academic, who taught at Sarah Lawrence College, and whom she met while they were both graduate students in art history at Columbia University.
+They have one son, Alexander, who holds a Ph.D. from the Department of Classics, Harvard University and is now professor of Classics at NYU.